This article is about my experience of running the Running Transition or Possibility Session on my mother when she had pancreatic cancer.

 My mother transitioned on February 28, 2017, just one month and two days after her 78th birthday.
 I know she's not gone.
 She just doesn't have the physical body she once had.

-Learn more about this Access Body process in my blog article A Different Possibility For Those With Terminal Illness.
+Learn more about this body process in my blog post A Different Possibility For Those With Terminal Illness.
+Learn more about Access Body Processes.

 Subscribe to our blog's RSS Feed.